 …Just my .02!
 There’s a pretty good conversation happening about this very topic over on my Facebook page.
 And of course I always welcome questions and feedback in the comments section below!

-1 teaspoon mandarin zest, plus additional for serving, optional
+- 1 teaspoon mandarin zest, plus additional for garnish, optional

 - Place all ingredients in a medium saucepan over medium heat.
 Bring to a simmer.